mikaelkg/DecisionTree/README.md

    where first column is real class
    and second column is predicted class)
 b.
 Output the results on the screen

-<p style="text-indent:100px"> HTML отступ текста, работает стиль CSS - text-indent </p>

-2. Load data from csv file and predict class
+2\.
+Load data from csv file and predict class
    (possible only after training and the data format must match
    the data format on which the decision tree was trained)
 Enter path: